-With new resources from Congress expected to begin flowing into the industry next year from this session's infrastructure legislation, and the continued need to repair our aging water and wastewater, power, oil and gas, and communications infrastructure, we must ensure that our industry has the workforce available to carry out these tasks.
+With new resources flowing into the industry over the next five years from this session's \$1.2 trillion Infrastructure Investment and Jobs Act and the continuing need to repair our aging infrastructure, we must ensure that our industry has the workforce available to carry out these tasks.
 However, the U.S. utility construction industry today remains affected by a long-standing labor shortage in the construction trades.